-- Observe for race, sex, general physical development, nutritional state, mental alertness, affect, evidence of pain, restlessness, body position, clothes, apparent age, hygiene and grooming.
+- Observe for the race, sex, general physical development, nutritional state, mental alertness, affect, evidence of pain, restlessness, body position, clothes, apparent age, hygiene, and grooming.

 Review of Systems

-Integumentary – Inspect for skin color, pigmentation, lesions (distribution, type, configuration, size), jaundice, cyanosis, scars, superficial vascularity, hydration, edema, color of mucous membranes, hair distribution and nails.
-Palpate skin for temperature, texture, elasticity and turgor.
+Integumentary – Inspect for skin color, pigmentation, lesions (distribution, type, configuration, size), jaundice, cyanosis, scars, superficial vascularity, hydration, edema, the color of mucous membranes, hair distribution, and nails.
+Palpate skin for temperature, texture, elasticity, and turgor.

-Head – Inspect for the symmetry of face, configuration of skull, hair color and distribution, scalp.
-Palpate for hair texture, masses, swelling or tenderness of scalp and configuration of the skull.
+Head – Inspect for the symmetry of the face, configuration of the skull, hair color and distribution, scalp.
+Palpate for hair texture, masses, swelling, or tenderness of scalp and configuration of the skull.